supposedly/nutshell/README.md

           output as faithfully as possible (i.e. as closely as possible to their original positions).
   - `-t [HEADER]`: Change the "COMPILED FROM NUTSHELL" header that is added by default to transpiled rules.
 (If `-t` is given no argument the header will be removed)
-  - `-f TRANSITION`: Find a certain transition defined within a table section; requires, of course, that the rule have a `@TABLE` segment to search within.
+  - `-f TRANSITION`: Find a certain transition defined within a table section; requires the rule to have a `@TABLE` segment to search within, of course.
 If a certain cell isn't behaving the way it's supposed to, you can `-f` the transition it's undergoing, and nutshell will find the offending transition for you (rather than you having to guess at what you typo'd).